-The Gatlin Brothers lead Janice and Bob McNair in 'Deep in the Heart of Texas.'
+The Gatlin Brothers with Janice and Bob McNair at the $4 million Super Bowl gala

 Charlotte Jones Anderson, Dallas Cowboys owner Jerry Jones